Zanatyy/Day-2/README.md

 A. In supervised ML the machine is trained on predefined set of datasets to be trained and be able to reach a conclusion when the machine is given new data.
 In unsupervised ML well you just have a pile of data without previous training or predefined datasets and the machine is set to find or discover patterns between data.

 Q. Describe why the following statement is FALSE: Scikit-Learn has the power to visualize data without a Graphviz, Pandas, or other data analysis libraries.
-A. The statement is completely false since Scikit-Learn is built on these libraries and it uses:
+A. The statement is completely false since Scikit-Learn is built on these libraries and it uses NumPy, SciPy, Matplotlib, IPython, Sympy and Pandas.
-NumPy: For any work with matrices, especially math operations
-SciPy: Scientific and technical computing
-Matplotlib: Data visualisation
-IPython: Interactive console for Python
-Sympy: Symbolic mathematics
-Pandas: Data handling, manipulation, and analysis.